 ^{} All dimensions for screw-terminal variants

 ^{} System accuracy specifications are valid after a minimum of two hour warm up period.
-Accuracy does not include thermocouples, thermocouple extension wires or panel jack connector option.
+Accuracy does not include thermocouples, or thermocouple extension wires.
+The Panel Jack option reduces overall accuracy by a factor of two.